woon5118/totara_ub/totara/core/lib/SVGGraph/README.txt

  StackedLineGraph - multiple data sets, their values added together;

- StackedGroupedLineGraph - multiple data sets, their values added together and
+ StackedGroupedBarGraph - multiple data sets, their values added together and
                           split into groups;

+ BarAndLineGraph - a grouped bar graph and multi-line graph on the same graph;

+ Histogram - a bar graph that shows the range of values;

  MultiScatterGraph - scatter graph supporting multiple data sets;